djdebonis/IPA_vowel_compare/README.md

 # sla
-Jupyter notebook running python code for comparative analysis of IPA transcriptions.
+Jupyter notebook running python code for comparative analysis of International Phonetic ALphabet (IPA) transcriptions.
 The emphasis of this notebook (and the study that accompanies it) is vowel comparison.

 ## Program & notebook